Higashi-Gyōda Station

 Higashi-Gyōda Station (東行田駅, Higashi-Gyōda-eki) is a passenger railway station located in the city of Gyōda, Saitama, Japan, operated by the private railway operator Chichibu Railway.

 Lines

 Higashi-Gyōda Station is served by the Chichibu Main Line from Hanyū to Mitsumineguchi, and is located 7.3 km from Hanyū.

 Station layout

 This station consists of a single side platform, serving a single bi-directional track.

-Adjacent stations

 History

 Higashi-Gyōda Station opened on 20 November 1932.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 2388 passengers daily.